romario333/oliver-primevue/EVALUATION.md

 ## Ease of use

 Vuetify is the easiest to use.
-It's pretty straighforward to use, has good documentation and it's the fastest way to get a project up and running, especially if you're not a UX designer.
+Works well on desktop and mobile out of the box.
+It gives you all the components you need to develop a decent looking app, even if you're not a UX designer.
 Tradeoff here is, that it lacks on customizability, and basically locks you into the Material Design.

-Primevue is a bit more complex, but once you get over the initial not very steep learning curve, it's as easy to use as Vuetify.
+Primevue is a bit more complex.
+Starting with it takes a bit more effort.
+Some examples:

+- No top navigator component: https://github.com/primefaces/primevue/issues/771
+- Toast does not fit the screen on mobile: https://github.com/primefaces/primeng/issues/9930

+These issues are annoying, but not deal-breakers.
+They can be fixed pretty easily on the application side.

 ## Customization

-Vuetify is the less flexible, if you use it, you'll use the Material Design.
+Vuetify is not very flexible.

-Primevue is more flexible, offering two modes of UX customization:
+Primevue offers two modes of UX customization:

 - Styled mode
   - Styles are provided by the library as themes.
 These themes can be customized, or replaced with 3rd-party themes.
 - Unstyled mode
   - The library implements only behavior of the components, not their design.
 You can provide your own design by using for example Tailwind.
   - Volt - new project by PrimeTek, similar to shadcn in philosophy: built with tailwind, uses unstyled Primevue.
-User copies the components into their repository and own the design part.
+User copies the components into their repository and owns the design part.

 ## Richness